snehashis365/BCA_SEM2/README.md

 # BCA_SEM2
-A  collection of programs we did in the 2nd Sem while stuck at home in Quarantine XD yeah 2020 it is.
+A  collection of programs we did in the 2nd Sem while stuck at home in Quarantine :joy: yeah 2020 it is.

 ## I forked this repo what to do now?
 So you are done with getting used to GitHub and want to **contribute** for real now.
 But where to begin?
 Well that's where I come in.